jhiesey/stream-http/README.md

 ## How do you use it?

-The intent is to have the same api as the client part of the [node HTTP module](https://nodejs.org/api/http.html).
-The interfaces are the same wherever practical, although limitations in browsers make an exact clone of the node api impossible.
+The intent is to have the same API as the client part of the [Node HTTP module](https://nodejs.org/api/http.html).
+The interfaces are the same wherever practical, although limitations in browsers make an exact clone of the Node API impossible.

 This module implements `http.request`, `http.get`, and most of `http.ClientRequest`
 and `http.IncomingMessage` in addition to `http.METHODS` and `http.STATUS_CODES`.
-See the node docs for how these work.
+See the Node docs for how these work.

-### Extra features compared to node
+### Extra features compared to Node

-* The `message.url` property provides access to the final url after all redirects.
-This is useful since the browser follows all redirects silently, unlike node.
+* The `message.url` property provides access to the final URL after all redirects.
+This is useful since the browser follows all redirects silently, unlike Node.
 It is available in Chrome 37 and newer, Firefox 32 and newer, and Safari 9 and newer.

 * The `options.withCredentials` boolean flag, used to indicate if the browser should send